NS 3700

-The NS 3700 class was a class of express steam locomotives with the wheel arrangement of 2'C (4-6-0) of Nederlandse Spoorwegen (NS) and its predecessor Maatschappij tot Exploitatie van Staatsspoorwegen (SS).
+The NS 3700 class engine is a class of express steam locomotives with the wheel arrangement of 2'C (4-6-0) tender engine of Nederlandse Spoorwegen (NS) and its predecessor Maatschappij tot Exploitatie van Staatsspoorwegen (SS).

 History

 Steam locomotive NS 3816; circa 1930.
 Collection of the Utrecht Archives.

 Steam locomotive NS 3804 with its streamlining casing (nickname 'Potvis'); circa 1936.
 Collection of the Utrecht Archives.

 On the occasion of the 25th anniversary of the NVBS, an anniversary, a rail tour was organized on 16 June 1956 with locomotive 3737.
 The locomotive with a train consisting of wooden carriages.

 The first 109 locomotives of this series were delivered to the SS between 1910 - 1920 and numbered 685 - 778 and 785 - 799.
 The manufacturers were Beyer, Peacock & Company (36 engines), Werkspoor (48 engines), Hanomag (10 engines) and Henschel & Son (15 engines).
 After the merger of the SS and the HSM in 1921, six more locomotives were delivered by Werkspoor in that same year.
 The series was then given the NS numbers 3701–3815.
 In 1928 another order of five locomotives were ordered from Schwarzkopff and built to a slightly altered design.
 The whole classed was numbered between 3701 - 3820 after the last ones were added to the fleet.